-The pension liability - the pension capital of the insured - in the inkomstpension and the premium pension system was SEK 10,333 billion as of December 31, 2018.
-This liability, divided between women and men and for every age from 15 to 100, is shown in Figure 4.10.
+The pension liability - the pension capital of the insured - in the inkomstpension and the premium pension system was SEK 10,990 billion as of December 31, 2019.
+This liability, divided between women and men and for every age from 15 to 100, is shown in Figure 4.9.

 Women have lower earned pension capital compared with men.
 It is also clear that supplementary pension (ATP) is the principal pension asset for older pensioners but will soon have completely disappeared for working-age cohorts.
-2017 was the last year that ATP pension could be earned - and only up to a limited amount.

 For the economically active, the inkomstpension will be the predominant pension, while at the same time the growing importance of the premium pension can be detected.
-If it is assumed that the individual's first earnings come at around age 20, all who were 43 years old or younger in 2018 have earned inkomstpension and premium pension credit for their entire economically active lives since the allocations began in 1995.
+If it is assumed that the individual's first earnings come at around age 20, all who were 44 years old or younger in 2019 have earned inkomstpension and premium pension credit for their entire economically active lives since the allocations began in 1995.
 Those who are older than this have instead earned more credit for their inkomstpension.

-Figure 4.10 Pension liability, women and men, at year-end 2018
+Figure 4.9 Pension liability, women and men, at year-end 2019

-Average pension liability (the sum of all years of earned pension credit for inkomstpension and premium pension) amounted to just over SEK 1.2 million at the end of 2018.
+Average pension liability (the sum of all years of earned pension credit for inkomstpension and premium pension) amounted to just over SEK 1.3 million at the end of 2019.
 See the table below.